Promoting Compliance Management

 Measures for Ensuring the Transparency of Corporate Activities

 We work to ensure the transparency of our relationships with healthcare professionals, medical institutions, and patient groups in Japan based on defined policies, and we disclose information on payments to such entities on the Company’s corporate website.
-Overseas, we disclose information on payments to healthcare professionals and medical institutions by calendar year based on the applicable law, including for instance, Physician Payments Sunshine Act for payments in the United States and EFPIA HCP/HCO Disclosure Code for payments conducted in Europe.
+Overseas, we disclose information on payments to healthcare professionals and medical institutions by calendar year based on the applicable law, including for instance, Physician Payments Sunshine Act for payments in the United States and European Federation of Pharmaceutical Industries and Associations (EFPIA) HCP/HCO Disclosure Code for payments conducted in Europe.
 It is also necessary to ensure transparency in some part of Korea and Brazil, so that Daiichi Sankyo Group as a whole strives to ensure transparency.

 Research Support Initiatives